leduan92/slickplan/README.md

 # slickplan
-Web application used for designe of web sites
+Web application used for web sites designe